Hype and Glory

-Hype and Glory is a 1990 memoir from William Goldman which details his experiences as a judge at the 1988 Cannes Film Festival and Miss America Pageant.
+Hype and Glory is a 1990 memoir from William Goldman which details his experiences as a jury member for the main competition section at the 1988 Cannes Film Festival and Miss America Pageant.
 The book includes an interview with Clint Eastwood and a profile on Robert Redford.
 Much of the book contains autobiographical material from Goldman, including accounts of his recent divorce.